 Their work must be necessary and beneficial to your business

 Their compensation plan must correspond to the actual work performed.
-Find out what the average salary for the position in your firm or industry, and pay them.
+Find out the average salary for the position in your firm or industry, and pay them.

 According to the IRS, a child younger than seven cannot perform any useful work for your business.
 (But, ask Tax Pro Ilona Dovidaitiene E.A. about the job opportunity for your child under age 7)